MarwanYoussef/Analysis/README.md

 This library feature very useful features and algorithms that are complex to implement from scratch.

-The Graph Library included many complex algorithms such shortest path, BFS, DFS and Floyd Warshall algorithms and much more about graph theory!
+The Graph Library included many complex algorithms such shortest path, BFS, DFS and Floyd Warshall algorithms and much more algorithms about graph theory!

 -------------------------------------------------------------------------------------------------